vincecampanale/blog/_drafts/2018-01-12-stretching-typescript-interfaces.markdown

 }
 ```

-Now, if I create a variable and give it a type question, it better have all three of those properties, with the correct types or I will get an error.
+Now, if I create a variable and type it as a `Question`, it better have all three of those properties with the correct types.
+If it doesn't, the compiler will throw an error.

 ### Use `extends`